Salvador, Bahia, Brazil

 Villa Bahia has an excellent restaurant run by an acclaimed chef, serving fine cuisine with both French and Brazilian influences.
 There is also a rooftop terrace overlooking the city, two patios and a small pool, in addition to charming lounge areas.

-Salvador is known for its wealth of beautiful architecture, colorful churches and vibrant atmosphere.
+Salvador is known for its wealth of beautiful architecture, colourful churches and vibrant atmosphere.
 Guests can arrange a private guided tour of the city to learn more about the culture and history or simply wander the cobbled streets at leisure, soaking up the ambience.
 It is also possible to arrange a visit to a Capoeira performance or a percussion class.

 Mark Beken (Staff)